tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 ## RTMP

-There's no official URL spec for RTMP so libcurl uses the URL syntax supported by the underlying librtmp library.
+There is no official URL spec for RTMP so libcurl uses the URL syntax supported by the underlying librtmp library.
 It has a syntax where it wants a traditional URL, followed by a space and a series of space-separated `name=value` pairs.

 While space is not typically a "legal" letter, libcurl accepts them.
-When a user wants to pass in a `#` (hash) character it will be treated as a fragment and get cut off by libcurl if provided literally.
-You will instead have to escape it by providing it as backslash and its ASCII value in hexadecimal:
+When a user wants to pass in a `#` (hash) character it is treated as a fragment and it gets cut off by libcurl if provided literally.
+You have to escape it by providing it as backslash and its ASCII value in hexadecimal: `\23`.
-`\23`.